Christmas Pet Advice for the Festive Season - GudFur Ltd

 Christmas Pet Advice for the Festive Season

-This is my favourite time of year, the kids are decorating the Christmas tree, presents are being secretly wrapped, elf on the shelf is being dusted off, the excitement is escalating – Christmas is just around the corner!
+This is my favourite time of year—the kids are decorating the Christmas tree, presents are being secretly wrapped, elf on the shelf is being dusted off, the excitement is escalating—Christmas is just around the corner!
 However, there are some risks that pet owners should be aware of, so keep reading our top tips for keeping your dog or cat safe this festive season.
+And don't forget, Gudfur has a range of products perfect for keeping your pets safe and happy this Christmas!

 Christmas Trees

 Who knew that this festive staple in many households could pose a risk to your pet?
-Hopefully many of you reading this would agree that a family tradition tends to start with finding that perfect fir or pine Christmas tree every year!
-Whilst a real Christmas tree looks lovely the oils in fir trees can be mildly toxic but it is the water that the tree sits in that can be more dangerous.
-Pesticides and Fertilisers that may have been used on the tree can transfer into the water.
-So it is worth knowing this, if you notice that your pet has some discomfort or is acting differently and you can’t think of the source, it is always something to consider.
+A family tradition often begins with finding that perfect fir or pine Christmas tree every year.
+While a real Christmas tree looks lovely, the oils in fir trees can be mildly toxic, but it is the water that the tree sits in that can be more dangerous.
+Pesticides and fertilisers that may have been used on the tree can transfer into the water.
+So, it's worth knowing this—if you notice that your pet has some discomfort or is acting differently and you can’t think of the source, it is always something to consider.

-It is important to remember that this might be the first time your puppy or kitten is introduced to a Christmas tree with sparkly lights and shiny decorations.
-They have a natural curiosity so keep an eye on them and I am speaking from experience where I have had a few trees pulled over and knocked down by some playful little bundles of energy.
+It’s important to remember that this might be the first time your puppy or kitten is introduced to a Christmas tree with sparkly lights and shiny decorations.
+They have a natural curiosity, so keep an eye on them.
+Speaking from experience, I’ve had a few trees pulled over and knocked down by some playful little bundles of energy.

 A few Christmas tree tips:

-Location, Location, Location – away from furniture that a cat could use to climb into your tree and not where your dog likes roam.
+Location, Location, Location – Place the tree away from furniture that a cat could use to climb into your tree and not where your dog likes to roam.

-Secure – you could consider using tape to secure the base of the Christmas tree feet to the floor or carpet.
+Secure – Consider using tape to secure the base of the Christmas tree feet to the floor or carpet.

 Christmas Decorations

-Let’s start by saying that pets are curious by nature, they become less curious as they get older.
+Pets are curious by nature, although they become less curious as they get older.
 Fairy lights and the movement of tinsel are irresistible to many pets, with a paw swat here and a sneaky little nibble there.
 We are left with a conundrum where our pets could accidentally swallow bits and pieces that can cause vomiting and diarrhoea.
-This is why our tinsel has now moved to parts of the tree that makes it look unbalanced but safety for our pets is the priority..
+This is why our tinsel has now moved to parts of the tree that make it look unbalanced, but safety for our pets is the priority.

-We would always recommend choosing Christmas decorations that are labelled non-toxic.
-However, some of the baubles and other tree decorations we use are fragile and no matter how cautious we are every year our little feline friends always find a way to knock or bump one over and don’t get me started on the chocolate decorations or candy cane sticks, no point in even considering these unless you have a very well behaved pet that wouldn’t even attempt eating them.
-We all know that Chocolate is a no-no for pets as it is toxic to them.
+We always recommend choosing Christmas decorations that are labelled non-toxic.
+However, some baubles and other tree decorations are fragile.
+Every year, our little feline friends always find a way to knock or bump one over.
+Don’t get me started on the chocolate decorations or candy cane sticks—no point in considering these unless you have a very well-behaved pet that wouldn’t even attempt eating them.
+We all know that chocolate is a no-no for pets as it is toxic to them.

-Did you know that some snow globes have been found to contain antifreeze which can be fatal to pets if swallowed?
-So it’s worth considering avoiding purchasing a cheap snow globe wherever you can and to place them out of reach of your cat to avoid any nasty accidents.
+Did you know that some snow globes have been found to contain antifreeze, which can be fatal to pets if swallowed?
+So, it’s worth avoiding cheap snow globes wherever you can and placing them out of reach of your cat to avoid any nasty accidents.

 Fires